How Much Should I Feed My 1-month-old Puppy?

 Introducing Solid Food Slowly

-Begin the transition by mixing a amount of moistened puppy formula or water with their usual milk replacer.
+Begin the transition by mixing a small amount of moistened puppy formula or with their usual milk replacer.
 This helps soften the food and makes it easier for them to consume.
 Gradually increase the amount of solid food and decrease the milk replacer over the course of several days.
 Monitor their behavior and appetite during this transition period to ensure they are adapting well to the change.

 Mixing Puppy Formula with Wet Food or Softening Kibble